gxf1212/notes/techniques/Prepare-for-the-computer.md

 sudo dnf module disable nvidia-driver
 ```

+---

 [NVIDIA drivers not being detected in Fedora/KDE](https://forums.developer.nvidia.com/t/nvidia-drivers-not-being-detected-in-fedora-kde/75350)

-If you installed the NVIDIA driver from `.run` files or bundled driver from CUDA Toolkit, the driver may be lost when you upgrade your Linux kernel.
+If you installed the NVIDIA driver from `.run` files or bundled driver from CUDA Toolkit, **the driver may be lost when you upgrade your Linux kernel**.

+这就是为什么别装cuda自带的驱动

 ## cuda